dirkleas/rackcli/README.md

 rackcli --share ~/Desktop/ep1cY0.vcv --to [youtube|patchstorage|twitter|instagram|etc] ; prompt for creds, no history
 ```

-Again, check out the open issues marked "ehancement" for additional active conversations and please submit your own features/priorities/suggestions [there](https://github.com/dirkleas/rackcli/issues) as well.
+Again, check out the open issues marked "enhancement" for additional active conversations and please submit your own features/priorities/suggestions [there](https://github.com/dirkleas/rackcli/issues) as well.
 You can also reach out via the official [VCV Rack group](https://www.facebook.com/groups/vcvrack/) on Facebook or [message](https://www.facebook.com/dirkleas) me directly -- front there, we can bounce out to Skype or email as appropriate.

 --